 To apply for the course, you must:

-- be on track to be a sophomore by credit hours (30 hours completed) by the end of fall 2016 semester.
+- be on track to be a sophomore by credit hours (30 hours completed) by the end of fall 2018 semester, or be a master’s student.

 - have a 3.0 cumulative GPA.

-- be on track to be admitted to The Media School by the end of the fall 2016 semester.
-(Students in legacy majors who have been admitted to the College are considered to have fulfilled this requirement.)
+- be on track to be admitted to The Media School by the end of the fall 2018 semester.

-- be on track to have completed JOUR-J200 or MSCH-C225 by the end of the fall 2016 semester.
+- be on track to have completed MSCH-C225 by the end of the fall 2018 semester.
 Instructor will consider other production/reporting courses to be substituted as a prerequisite on a case-by-case basis.